Jacob J. Blahnik: Later years

 By 1950, he had been living in Green Bay for five years, and ran in the Democratic primary for the Assembly district for Green Bay against the incumbent, Robert E. "Bobby" Lynch.
 He had been working for various Green Bay firms, having retired after 32 years of farming in Kewaunee County.
 He lost to Lynch, who drew 2,911 votes to Blahnik's 795.

 In February 1953, he was a candidate for the joint position of alderman-county supervisor in Green Bay's sixth ward, by which time he had been in that city for eight years.
 He was a widower with one child.

-In February 1954 an announcement was published in the Press-Gazette to settle his estate, although no date of death was given.
-Online genealogical websites claim that the date of death was January 30, 1954; that he had married Emma Nolde (1883–1945) on November 20, 1900; and that their daughter Valeria Catherin (1910-1996) was the only child to outlive him.
+He died in 1954 in a Green Bay hospital of pneumonia after a short illness.
+He was survived by his wife, Emma Nolde (1883–1945), their daughter Valeria Catherin (1910-1996).
+Their son Sylvester died as an infant and another son, Melvin, died in 1935.